AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 <img src="./media/image109.png" width="630" height="569" />

-**Show Prices parameter
+**Show Prices parameter**
-**If set to “true”, prices are displayed in addition to the line itself.
+If set to “true”, prices are displayed in addition to the line itself.

 <img src="./media/image110.png" width="630" height="540" />

-**Extend high lines and Extend low lines parameters**.
+**Extend high lines and Extend low lines parameters.**
 If set to “true”, the highs and lows that have not yet been „breached“ by the price will be extended onto the right-hand side of the chart using dotted lines.

 <img src="./media/image111.png" width="535" height="584" />